longndt/vue-course/lesson1-setup/example/README.md

 After exploring these demos, you should understand:

-- Three different ways to set up React applications
+- Three different ways to set up Vue 3 applications
 - Trade-offs between development speed, learning curve, and production readiness
 - Modern development tooling and build processes
 - TypeScript integration options
 - When to choose each approach
-- Basic React concepts and project structure
+- Basic Vue 3 concepts and project structure
 - Development workflow differences

 ## Troubleshooting